cleaner-bot/website/mkdocs/docs/worker.md

 `**` Does NOT delete the message.
 `***` Announcement may not be sent in raid conditions.

-Note: reason/message is limited to 500 characters.
+Note: reason/message is limited to 500 characters except for announcements which has a limit of 1800 characters.

 ## Example